The current call for applications is open until 20.09.2023

 General Information

-Temporary relocation to Germany: Artists and cultural actors at risk have the possibility to temporarily stay and work in Germany with the assistance of a host cultural institution.
-(Programme line 1)
+Temporary relocation to Germany: Artists and cultural actors at risk have the possibility to temporarily stay and work in Germany with the support of a host cultural organisation.

 Note: The MRI is not an emergency programme.
 We therefore cannot provide immediate support or speed up processes.

-Please note that the scholarship visa does not automatically entitle scholarship holders to take up employment or self-employment in Germany.
+• support in the visa process for scholarship holders (please note that the scholarship visa does not automatically entitle scholarship holders to take up employment or self-employment in Germany)

-Host organisations can be cultural institutions or collectives (e. g. museums, theatres, festivals, etc.) and other socially relevant organisations that are based in Germany.
-These organisations not only host scholarship holders, but also provide support for their artistic/cultural development and personal well-being.
+Host organisations can be cultural institutions or collectives (e.g. museums, theatres, festivals, etc.) and other socially relevant organisations that are based in Germany.

 Artists and cultural actors worldwide, who

-through their artistic work are committed to an open society, freedom, peace and democracy and who, because of their work or due to other circumstances, experience restrictions on their freedom or threats from state and/or non-state actors
+• through their artistic work are committed to an open society, freedom, peace and democracy, who reject any kind of discrimination and who, because of their work or due to other circumstances, experience restrictions on their freedom or threats from state and/or non-state actors

-Please note that all the above criteria must be met in order to be eligible for a MRI-scholarship.
+Please note that all the above criteria must be met in order to be eligible for a MRI-scholarship and that MRI cannot provide matching with a host organisation.

 EU citizens are not eligible for funding.